 P.A.S. & the Iron Age Coins

-when we had the Roman Invasion of 53BC the iron age coins were still in use, & maybe right through until the middle of the first century circulating amongst the early Roman coinage… Roman Coinage is such a vast subject, and a subject that has more stories to tell than any book written at the time of the coins issue, and one of the most important works that have been written on the subject matter of Roman Coins and is recognised worldwide is the Roman Imperial Coinage or RIC’s as it is more commonly known, and being such a vast subject, this is wrote in twelve volumes with material being added all the time, each of the corresponding links here are the twelve volumes, an ideal reference work…
+when we had the Roman Invasion of 53BC the Iron Age coins were still in use, & maybe right through until the middle of the first century circulating amongst the early Roman coinage… Roman Coinage is such a vast subject, and a subject that has more stories to tell than any book written at the time of the coin being issued, and one of the most important works that have been written on the subject matter of Roman Coins and is recognised worldwide is the Roman Imperial Coinage or RIC’s as it is more commonly known, and being such a vast subject, this is written in twelve volumes with material being added all the time, each of the corresponding links here are the twelve volumes, an ideal reference work…

 Roman-Imperial-Coins-RIC-Volume-1